Cyberbullying can be pervasive and incessant. Parents should be aware of what they can do to help.

 - discuss why it is not acceptable to be nasty or mean online and offline

 - let them see there are consequences for poor behaviour both on and offline—don't bail them out

 - acknowledge that they may be feeling guilty or awful about their behaviour, and discuss ways they can rectify the situation

 - work together to improve the situation by offering an apology to the victim and removing posts etc.

 - talk to them about their actions and try and find out why they behaved in this way and take steps to ensure it does not continue

 - ask them to imagine they were the victim— how would they feel? (try to encourage your child to have empathy for the target)

 - develop a home-based Acceptable Use Agreement—set clear rules and boundaries about their online behaviour and your expectations and consequences for breaching this agreement.

-- if the poor behavior continues or your child cannot see the harms they are causing, enlist the help of your school wellbeing staff, GP, a counsellor or adolescent psychologist. to support both your child and yourself.
+- if the poor behaviour continues or your child cannot see the harms they are causing, enlist the help of your school wellbeing staff, GP, a counsellor or adolescent psychologist. to support both your child and yourself.